Generaldeep/get_connected_client/README.md

 ## Contributors
-* Ivonne Torrero (IvonneQ21)
-* Muhammad Shoman (Moe-Shoman)
 * Deep Singh (Generaldeep)

 ## Project Description
- The motivation behind Galvanize Connect was for students at Galvanize cohort #42 to keep in touch post graduation.
-Facebook, LinkedIn and Google are fantastic platforms to keep in touch, however, my team and I wanted to create our own space that we had control over in its design, and functionality.
-Furthermore, we want to extend this application for all Galvanize alums whether they graduated from Galvanize San Francisco, Denver, Austin, New York and others.
+ The motivation behind Get_Connect was for students at Galvanize cohort #42 to keep in touch post graduation.
+Facebook, LinkedIn and Google are fantastic platforms to keep in touch, however, I wanted to create our own space that we had control over in its design, and functionality.
+Furthermore, I want to extend this application for all Galvanize alums whether they graduated from Galvanize San Francisco, Denver, Austin, New York and others.

 ## Who This App Is For